Oct 25, 2017

 Advanced abdominal breathing

-While the above described method is generally regarded as ‘The’ abdominal breathing, there are some, slightly more advanced abdominal breathing methods, that should be learned in order to successfully complete this experiment.
+While the above-described method is generally regarded as ‘The’ abdominal breathing, there are some, slightly more advanced abdominal breathing methods, that should be learned in order to successfully complete this experiment.
 There is a difference between the simple abdominal breathing you would observe in your everyday life and such advanced techniques.
-You will not have to have learned to automatically breath correctly in your everyday life, in order to proceed, but in the long therm it would of course have its distinct benefit on your health to do so.
+You will not have to have learned to automatically breathe correctly in your everyday life, in order to proceed, but in the long term, it would, of course, have its distinct benefit on your health to do so.

 This advanced technique will not differ very much form the simple abdominal breathing.
 One minor difference will be, that apart from breathing into your belly, you will maintain the conscious effort of the movement of your abdominal wall, just like when you were first learning it.
 With every inhale, you should consciously expand your belly and with the exhales you should withdraw it, although not to an extreme.
 You can observe how your sides are also moving along with the abdominal wall.
 As your belly expands, your whole abdominal region would also expand sideways, and as you withdraw your belly your sides should tighten up like a belt around your waist.
 This is a natural movement of some lesser known abdominal muscles, often called the ‘obliques’.